1992

 he himself identically was."[16]

-This constitution got worse over the course of time.
+This constitution got worse in the course of time.

 Martin: "Then we had our first ultimatum-meeting with Dave.
 We